dgsasha/qualia-gtk-theme/README.md

 There are other options to change parts of the configuration, all of them are listed above in the [Downloading and Installing](#downloading-and-installing) section.

+If for some reason the update fails, try running `./install.py -c` and then run the install script again before you open an issue.
+This cleans the build directories, and often has to be done when there are major changes.

 <details>
 <summary>